Maternal mortality in the United States: Race

 There are significant racial disparities in maternal deaths within the United States.

 In 2023, Asian women had the lowest maternal death rate in the United States, with a death rate of 11 per 100,000.
 Hispanic women had the second lowest maternal death rate, at 12 per 100,000.
 White women had a death rate of 14.5 per 100,000.
 Black women's maternal death rate was slightly greater than 50 per 100,000.

 This data revealed that the longstanding racial disparities in maternal mortality between Black women and non-Black women had worsened from 2021-2023.
-Black women were 3.5 times more likely to die in pregnacy than White women.
+Black women were 3.5 times more likely to die in pregnancy than White women.
 Black women were 4.5 times more likely to die in pregnancy than Asian women.
 All non-black women experienced declines in maternal mortality during this period, while Black women's maternal mortality slightly increased.

 Causes of mortality differ among racial groups.
 White women are more likely to experience hemorrhage, cardiomyopathy and embolism.
 African American women are more likely to experience hypertensive disorders, stroke, and infection.
 In the case of Black women in the United States, a study from the World Journal of Gynecology and Women's Health found that in addition to the link between cardiovascular disease and maternal mortality, racism in healthcare contributes to these outcomes.
 Notably, experiencing racism and discrimination in healthcare makes Black mothers less likely to trust the healthcare system, and the authors of this study recommend that addressing this is key to rebuilding trust and encouraging reliance on healthcare system.